AndreySerK/ContactsApp/README.md

 ## Contacts manager
-This is the small console training app
+This is the small console training app (Java 19+Spring)

 Available commands for user: